 Each guide is written to be practical and reference-friendly.
 Here is how to get the most out of them:

 - Set up housing and diet first.
 These two things affect every other aspect of your rabbit's well-being.
-Get them right early.
+A proper enclosure and unlimited hay prevent most common rabbit health problems before they start.

 - Use the Behavior Guide to build trust.
 Rabbits communicate through body language.
-Learning to read it deepens your bond and catches problems early.
+Learning to read it deepens your bond, catches problems early, and makes vet visits less stressful for your rabbit.

 - Return to the guides as your rabbit ages.
-A rabbit's needs at two years old are different from a senior rabbit.
-Revisit the health guide annually.
+A rabbit's needs at two years old are different from a senior rabbit at eight.
+Revisit the health guide annually and adjust diet and care accordingly.

 Things Every Rabbit Owner Should Know